-I.173.1: The standard tr. take véh as a nom. sg.
+The standard tr. take $v\acute{eh}$ as a nom. sg.
 In Ge's tr., however, the bird seems to be compared to the sāman, not the singer: "Er stimme den Gesang an, der hervorschiesst wie ein Vogel."
 So also Re, it seems.
-Hoffmann (/WG) make the more natural (and grammatically correct) comparison with the singer.
-Although it requires some extra machinery, I prefer to take véh as gen. sg.
+Hoffmann (/WG) make the more natural (and grammatically acceptable) comparison with the singer, with $v\acute{eh}$ as a nom. sg.
+However, although it requires some extra machinery, I prefer to take $v\acute{eh}$ as gen. sg.
 I think Ge is on the right track, that the comparison is not the rather banal one between singer and bird, but the quality of "bursting forth" (nabhanyàm) characteristic of bird song, a natural effusion.
 If this is the comparison meant, then only a gen. will work, dependent either on sāma read a second time or on a different word for (bird) song to be supplied.
+Although there are undeniable exx. of vés as nom. sg.
+(VI.3.5, IX.72.5, X.33.2, possibly III.54.6), in addition to the expected gen. sg. of an ordinary i-stem - nom. sg. vés being a cornerstone of Schindler's reconstruction of the IE ablaut pattern of this word and so beloved of Indo-Europeansits - not all the vés forms listed as nom. sg. by Gr should be so analyzed.
+Besides the form in this vs., the one in III.54.6 (q.v.) is also possibly gen.

-The obj. of árcāma must be neut., which unfortunately excludes the cognate arká- (m.).
+The obj. of árcāma must be neut., which unfortunately excludes the cognate arká-(m.).
 Any neut. word for verbal product will do (vácas-, bráhman-, etc.).